Witch, Thy Name Is "Fury"

 "How's she doing?" was the first thing out of Draco's mouth.

 "Fine," Molly said with a weak smile.
 "Everyone's careful not to bring it up, so she's doing fine.
-It's not like she has to make a full recovery or something after an operation."
+It's not as though she has to make a full recovery or something after an operation."
 She stopped and forced him to look her in the eye.
 "Did you decide, Mr. Malfoy?"

-"I did," he answered, walking into the living room and collapsing on the green-upholstered couch there.
+"I did," he answered, walking into the sitting room and collapsing on the green-upholstered couch there.

 "And your answer is?"